Dpbm/toDo/readme.md

 ![Screenshot](./assets/clean.png)

-## This Have the same idea of orders to do lists apps, but this have [dracula theme](https://draculatheme.com/) by default :)
+## This Have the same idea of other to do list apps, but this have [dracula theme](https://draculatheme.com/) by default :)

 ### Add to do